ERoydev/rocket-taskify/backend/ai_prompts.md

 In seaORM can i change my entity field for example from i32 to i64.
 Will this work or i should create new migration write it and create new entity ?

+Guide me how to create bulk update on seaORM where i use tuple (i32, String) to update all my tasks.

+in rocket seaORM

+async fn update_task_priorities() {
+    info_!("===> Updating priorities in the database...");

+}
+This is ordinary function on other module how can i call API request here ?